Fig 1. Harvey Williams Cushing.

 Harvey Cushing was a US surgeon who pioneered many modern neurosurgical techniques and investigated the functions of the pituitary gland.
 In 1932 he first described the condition produced by over-secretion of adrenal hormones that is now known as Cushing's syndrome.
 This rare syndrome is characterized by weight-gain in the face and trunk, high blood pressure, excessive growth of facial and body hair, demineralization of bone, and diabetes-like effects.

 Signs and symptoms of Cushing's syndrome vary, but most people with the disorder have upper body obesity, a rounded face, increased fat around the neck, and relatively slender arms and legs.
-Children tend to be obese with slowed growth rates (see Figure 2).
+Children tend to be obese with slowed growth rates (Fig 2).

 Other signs appear in the skin, which becomes fragile and thin, bruises easily, and heals poorly.
 Purple or pink stretch marks may appear on the abdomen, thighs, buttocks, arms, and breasts.
 The bones are weakened, and routine activities such as bending, lifting, or rising from a chair may lead to backaches and rib or spinal column fractures.